dikamjit-borah/Hotel-Royale/README.md

-# Hotel-management-Application-version-2
+# Hotel-management-Application
- This is 2nd version of  the hotel management system with  more improvement and extra feature.
+ Web application for a hotel to create, book and update customer and room details Built with HTML5, CSS3, and vanilla Javascript, with Firebase for backend.